July 2017- June 2018 Annual Report

 Artists earn 60% of original artwork sales and 25% of merchandise sales with their designs.
 POVA reinvests its earned income back into the organization to continue to provide art supplies, space, and exhibition opportunities to the artists.

-By purchasing artwork and attending events or volunteering in an environment where you can talk to our artists, customers and volunteers can provide our artists with the needed perspective, encouragement, and confidence they need to overcome their personal circumstances.
+By purchasing artwork, attending events, or volunteering in an environment where you can interact with our artists, customers and volunteers provide our artists with much needed perspective, encouragement, and confidence required to overcome difficult personal circumstances.
 By cultivating an environment that supports our artists’ critical emotional needs, our artists are able to continue to choose success for themselves in the midst of constant struggle and threatened well-being.